Primitive Type f641.0.0[−]

 Returns the logarithm of the number with respect to an arbitrary base.

-The result may not be correctly rounded owing to implementation details;
+The result might not be correctly rounded owing to implementation details;

 self.log2()